(Not open to UK Nationals)

 Accommodation and food (or a food allowance) is provided by all UK placements.
 In some cases, especially with the outdoor education and community placements, there may be a small community of volunteers—so you’ll get to meet people from other countries and get an extra dose of culture.
 Accommodation varies from placement to placement but usually it will be on-site at a school/ activity centre or in a shared house or flat.

-Food arrangements will also vary considerably between placements ranging from self-catering to meals with students at school.
+Food arrangements will also vary considerably between placements ranging from self-catering to meals with students or residents.

 All UK placements provide a volunteer allowance to reimburse towards the costs incurred in taking up a Lattitude placement.
 Most volunteers use some of their allowance to travel in their free time.